Like any language, Rust also supports if, if else, if else conditional decisive statements.

 }

-How to assign if expression to a variable in Rust
+How to assign an if expression to a variable in Rust

-This is an example of using the expression on let variables.
+This is an example of using the assigning if expression to let variables.

-In this code, blocks return the values.
-And the values returned from if and else blocks must be of the same type.
+The result variable is assigned based on the if expression condition. blocks inside if return the values.
+The values returned from if and else blocks must be of the same type.

 Here is an example program